cockroachdb/docs/v20.1/cockroachcloud-backups-page.md

 - Additional **Recovery Info** -->

 {{site.data.alerts.callout_info}}
-If a database does not contain tables, it will not display in the databases view.
+If a database does not contain tables, it will not display in the Databases view.
 {{site.data.alerts.end}}

 You can [restore these databases](#restore-a-database).